 “I am actually getting back to the way I watched [or saw] her in the beginning, … the way you are with a woman that you are attracted to. … And I am so grateful for every moment that I have with her.” – Wim Hof

-I think we lose that sense of wonder and curiosity initially when we are isolated with someone because we feel frustrated and stressed about not being able to go out or have some space.
+I think we lose that sense of wonder and curiosity initially when we are isolated from someone because we feel frustrated and stressed about not being able to go out or have some space.
 But if we come from Wim’s point of view and express more gratitude, we will rediscover the qualities we loved about our partner in the beginning.
 Your mind is there to serve you and not to dominate you.
 This is going to create a magical experience as opposed to a challenging or stressful one.

 And reigniting that curiosity and showing more appreciation and love will rekindle a relationship that had its challenges or even strengthen a bond that is already strong.
 Appreciation and gratitude are like breathing and ice therapy for your relationship.
 And being vulnerable is a sign of strength that leads up to love, which is the absolute control of the mind.